Download This Bill in Microsoft Word format

 (g) meets all applicable safety, performance, interconnection, and reliability standards established by the commission, the National Electrical Code, the National Electrical Safety Code, the Institute of Electrical and Electronics Engineers, Underwriters Laboratories, the federal Energy Regulatory Commission, and any local governing authorities.

 Section 58-42-30.
-This chapter applies to all electrical utilities providing retail service to electric customers in the State, including electric cooperatives, municipalities, and the Public Service Authority.
+This chapter applies to all electrical utilities providing retail service to electric customers in the State.

 Section 58-42-210.
 (A) Each electrical utility shall adopt the interconnection standards approved by the commission for interconnection of electric generation facilities and onsite distributed energy resources to the distribution grid.

-(B) An electrical utility not subject to rate regulation by the commission may set cost-based interconnection application fees that vary from the commission-approved, statewide interconnection standard, but may not establish a charge of more than two-hundred fifty dollars per interconnection request for electric generation facilities with a nameplate capacity of twenty kilowatts (20 kW AC) or less.
+(B) An electrical utility may set cost-based interconnection application fees, but may not establish a charge of more than two hundred fifty dollars per interconnection request for electric generation facilities with a nameplate capacity of twenty kilowatts (20 kW AC) or less.

 Section 58-42-220.
 (A) Within one hundred eighty calendar days of enactment of this act, the commission shall modify the interconnection standards for generator interconnections to the distribution system to provide an expedited procedure for interconnection of onsite distributed energy resources, including configurations that utilize battery storage as a component of the distributed energy resource facility.